Cloud server configurations

 ID

-— The name of the flavor that matches the configuration:m1.XX
+— The name of the flavor that corresponds to the configuration:m1.XX

 — GPU Line fixed configurations;PRC10.XX